MirkMart/Lab_CompGeno/98_tutor/complete.md

 # Complete code of the course

-> words between |...| in comments defines the environments where the command was launched
+> word between |...| in comments defineS the environment where the command was launched

 ```bash
 ## Download SRA anda data